RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 However far the instruments are from the sound source, they should be at least 3x as far from each other to avoid phase issues, as mentioned above.
 So if the mics are 9” from the keys, they should be at least 27” apart, and if you then choose to move them downwards, make sure to space them farther apart as well.

-Condenser mics are more sensitive and will capture a more detailed, intricate sound, whereas dynamic mics will sound more warm and even.
-If you want to purchase mics specially for the purpose, I am a fan of the Shure SM57 or Electro-Voice RE20 as far as dynamics go.
+Condenser mics are more sensitive and will capture a more detailed, intricate sound, whereas dynamic mics will sound warmer and even.
+If you want to purchase mics specifically for the purpose, I am a fan of the Shure SM57 or Electro-Voice RE20 as far as dynamics go.
 If you want a condenser, I like the sound of the Avantone CV-12.

 And there you have it, an introductory guide to miking a marimba in a variety of settings.
 At the end of the day, recording is like riding a bike.
 You can read guides all day, but until you hop on the bike, you don’t actually know how to ride.
-Trial-and-error will be your greatest asset, especially since every song, player, instrument, and space is different.
-If you are having a hard time wrangling with a tricky mix, don’t be afraid to reach out to a professional mixing service.
-They are surprisingly affordable, and listening to a pro’s treatment of your music can be a great learning experience!
-Happy producing, and always feel the joy of the music!
+Especially when it comes to more difficult instruments like the marimba or something like the French horn.